Ingress Protection Testing

 - IP4X: This rating applies to items in which hazardous parts cannot be accessed even with a wire, or foreign objects greater than 1.0 mm.
 This is tested using a 1.0 mm access probe and by inspection to ensure any dust that enters would not interfere with the part’s functionality.

-- IP5X: This rating applies to items in which hazardous parts cannot be accessed even with a wire, and protection against ingress from dust is also applicable.
+- IP5X: This rating applies to hazardous parts that can’t be accessed, even with a wire, and protection against ingress from dust is also applicable.
 This is tested using a 1.0 mm access probe and by inspection to ensure any dust that enters would not interfere with the part’s functionality.

-- IP6X: This rating is much like IP5X with the exception that the item is completely sealed off from dust.
-There can be no ingress of dust at all.
+- IP6X: There can be no ingress of dust at all for this rating.
+Otherwise, it is similar to IP5X with the exception that the item is completely sealed off from dust.

 Next, here are the ratings for ingress by liquids: